"Paris - Over 40 years of love and hate." Paris by pfsmalo

 - updated a Paris Travel Page "Paris - Over 40 years of love and hate."

-- Commented on the Paris Things to Do travel guide
+- Commented on the Paris travel guide

 -